Isaiah 58, 6-9a

 There are many people in society today who say it is difficult to see the work of God but today’s reading in Advent teaches us that one of the ways God can make God’s presence known is through practical action.

-The hymn writer Sydney Carter puts it perfectly when he says ‘When I needed a neighbour were you there?
-This passage serves as a reminder that God’s call to each one of us it a call to do something or take action.
+The hymn writer Sydney Carter puts it perfectly when he says ‘When I needed a neighbour were you there?'
+This passage serves as a reminder that God’s call to each one of us is a call to do something or take action.

 It reminds us that knowledge of God is a response resulting in practical action and service and this is what can make a difference in the world.